-I have held visiting fellowships at Durham University, National University of Singapore and the University of Sydney, was a visiting scholar/professor at the Hebrew University of Jerusalem and Tel Aviv University in the Fall of 2017, and will be a Benjamin Meaker Visiting Professor at University of Bristol in the Summer of 2018.
+I have held visiting fellowships at Durham University, National University of Singapore, University of Sydney, and University of Bristol, I was a visiting scholar/professor at the Hebrew University of Jerusalem and Tel Aviv University, and I will be a Senior Fellow at Descartes Centre at Utrecht University in the Summer of 2019.

 In my free time I enjoy cooking authentic and traditional cuisines from around the world, reading fiction (with current favorites Philip Roth, Neil Gaiman, Brandon Sanderson, and Ursula K. LeGuin), and playing music (mostly the Geetar, but I have been trying to pick up the Banjer as well).
 I enjoy hiking and long walks in nature.